victoreram/Springboard-Data-Science/GenreClustering/Report/FinalReport.md

 By Victor Ramirez

 ## Problem
 Suppose a user wanted to expand their music tastes by listening to similar music in other genres.
 How would a music recommendation engine go about recommending to this user, if it was bounded by the genre classification imposed by other listeners?
 Genre classification is reliant on subjective listening experiences between music fans.
 One solution is to take the user's listening history and compare it to other users with similar listening histories to recommend new music.
-But, using this solution alone has some flaws, namely:
+But, using this solution alone has some flaws:

 1. Listening history data may not be available, especially for smaller companies or for tracks from newer, relatively unknown artists.
 2. Other users may subject themselves to a music "bubble", only listening to music that is familiar and limiting the opportunity for discovery.

-This project aims to cross the boundaries imposed by genre classification and instead find similarities among music instead of just relying on genres.
-In doing so, it doesn't aim to rewrite music genres, as music genres have cultural and historical nuances that even the most robust machine learning algorithms can't strip down.
-Rather, it aims to augment music genres and to derive more descriptive subgenres that are based on the audio features from a track.
+This project aims to cross the boundaries imposed by genre classification and instead find similarities among music instead of relying on human-assigned labels.
+By applying clustering techniques on audio features, specific "genres" can be inferred that can describe music differently than conventional music genres.
 Descriptive subgenres can strengthen a music recommendation engine and give users more options for discovering otherwise unknown music.
-Netflix is the gold standard for this in movies, but no music company seems to have matched Netflix's knack for creating eerily descriptive movie genres.

 ### Potential Clients
 Clients with music data are the main target for this projects.
 These clients would fall under 2 types:
 1. A company who already has a robust music recommendation engine and would like to bolster it.
 E.g. Spotify, Pandora, Last.fm, Youtube
 2. A smaller, competing company that has access to music, but doesn't have much user data to base recommendations off of.

 Companies under the 1st group likely have something similar in place already.
-For example, the audio features I used for music genre clustering come from Spotify's features.
+For example, the audio features used for music genre clustering come from Spotify's features.
 But, there are countless ways to extract audio features from audio files.
 Data from fma has raw features extracted from audio files, but in-depth analysis of what insights to derive from them require advanced signal-processing knowledge that are beyond the scope of this project.
 This project is tailored for clients that already have descriptive features in place that can be clustered to describe genres.

 ## Data Collection
 The data is originally sourced from the Free Music Archive.
 Repo [here](https://github.com/mdeff/fma/).
 The data files used to create the spreadsheets for this repo come from: